coins stacked next to a clock

 Make sure to explain to your team that they do not clock out for non-work intervals lasting 20 minutes or less, regardless of the reason for the break.

 If done on paper timecards, employees write their initials to indicate that they accept the hours worked as recorded.
-If there’s an issue, they need to talk to their supervisor in order to rectify the situation.
+If there’s an issue, they need to talk to their supervisor to rectify the situation.

 If done on an electronic timekeeping system, the software may provide a checkbox that the employee ticks after reviewing their hours worked.